Adirondack LAKES, Streams, Waterfalls – plus: 2020

 Transportation: Once we all get together in Long Lake, the keyword will be “Carpool.”
 While most venues won’t be all that far away from our lodging, parking is often at a premium so most often we’ll carpool.
 Some venues may take an hour or more to arrive at, but I promise, all are worth the effort.

-Instruction: All my workshops and retreats are geared and scheduled for maximum personal, one-on-one attention.
+Instruction: All my workshops are geared and scheduled for maximum personal, one-on-one attention.
 In addition, each day’s schedule will include time for group instruction on such subjects as Design & Composition, Seeing Your Image before you click the shutter release button, Post Capture Processing, the Art of Landscape Photography, Favorite Tricks for Shooting Water and subjects of spontaneous interests of our group.
+Exact subjects will be determined on the fly, so as to be able to be responsive to the needs of the group.

 Lodging: The Sandy Point Motel (or its sister property the Blueberry Hill Motel down the street) will be our home away from home.
 David and Daniela are our attentive hosts.
 Sandy Point will serve as our home base and is holding a selection of rooms for participants to choose from.
 Just mention you are with the Tom Dwyer Photo Group.
 David or Daniella will be happy to take care of your reservation at (518) 624-3871.
 I stand ready to help if you should need assistance or other recommendations for lodging.